• Skip to primary navigation

 3. processed into a block of tamarind pulp

-4. paste form- this is the easiest way to use tamarind- most Singaporean tamarind recipes use tamarind paste.
+4. paste form: this is the easiest way to use tamarind- most Singaporean tamarind recipes use tamarind paste.
 The pulp has already been removed from the fruits, de-seeded and pressed into blocks.
 Usually, Singaporeans add water to this paste, then squeeze it through a cheesecloth to get assam water (tamarind juice).
+If you want to make your own tamarind paste, scroll down for instructions.

 5. powder form (dehydrated tamarind)